ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 2 - Network Load Balancer, Gateway Load Balancer, Feature and Cost Analysis.md

 		- IPv4 uses 32 bit addresses
 		- IPv6 uses 128 bit, handles more devices, offers security and aids internet growth by transitioning from IPv4

-*Scheme* -> are you going to load balance inside your datacenter or work with internet
+*Scheme* -> are you going to load balance inside your data center or work with internet

 *ALB Rules*:
 - Condition -> what its evaluating (path, account, header)